Musab-Hassan/slickscrolljs/docs/docs/#2 - Offsets.md

     </div>
 </body>
 ```
-If we want to make the `#back-image` to an offset and the `#nav-bar` a fixedOffset later somewhere, we can just add them dynamically.
+If we want to make the `#back-image` an offset and the `#nav-bar` a fixedOffset later somewhere, we can just add them dynamically later.

-To add `#back-image` as an offset dynamically we use
+To add `#back-image` as an offset dynamically, `addOffset` can be used we use:
 ```javascript
 scrollObj.addOffset({
     element: "#back-image",
     speedY: 0.8
 })
 ```
-To add `#nav-bar` as a fixedOffset dynamically we use
+To add `#nav-bar` as a fixedOffset dynamically, `addFixedOffset` can be used we use:
 ```javascript
 scrollObj.addFixedOffset("#nav-bar");
 ```

-Now that the elements have been added as offsets dynamically, they behave just like offsets added during initialization.
-We can also remove offsets and fixedOffsets using `removeOffset()`.
+Elements have been added as offsets dynamically behave just like offsets added during initialization.
+Both fixedOffsets and offsets can also be removed with the `removeOffset` function.

-Lets remove both `#nav-bar` from fixedOffsets and `#back-image` from offsets.
-To remove both fixedOffsets and offsets, we use the same function.
+To remove `#nav-bar` from fixedOffsets and `#back-image` from offsets, the same function `removeOffset` can be used.

 ```javascript
 scrollObj.removeOffset("#nav-bar");